- Opening a Recipe Extension Grid

 Changing Portion Size of Recipe on a Recipe Extension Grid

-To edit the portion size of a recipe in a recipe extension grid:
+To edit the portion size of a substitute recipe in a recipe extension grid:

-- Select or enter the new portion size in the Change Portion Size field.
+- Select or enter the new portion size in the Portion field.

 - Click the Update Extension button to apply your changes.